rolfscherer/zjwt/README.md

 # JSON Web Tokens (JWT) library

-This library implement signing and verification of [JSON Web Tokens][], or JWTs, based on [RFC 7159][].
+This library implement signing and verification of [JSON Web Tokens], or JWTs, based on [RFC 7159].

-The library is implemented in the zig language and only uses the standard libraries.-
+The library is implemented in the zig language and only uses the standard libraries.

 [json web tokens]: https://jwt.io/
 [rfc 7159]: https://datatracker.ietf.org/doc/html/rfc7519